xaviershay/server-config/DEVLOG.md

 Added a datasource yml file for influx.
 Messy part is needs influx variables which are in influxdb playbook, and also needs a grafana token which for now have hard-coded in influxdb playbook but there needs to be a better way.

+## 2025-01-01

+VM crashed yesterday, lost a few hours of work.
+Switched to Windows + WSL for development, going to try that for a while.
+Set up microframework on `ruby-wip` branch that I'm liking a lot more than Ansible.
+Goals for today:

+* Recreate Grafana setup
+* Check influxdb cold setup, think it's missing a step
+* Figure out password management with microframework
+* Investigate streaming behaviour of net/ssh?
+* Add some specs?